zhangjoy527/BIOSTAT625-Final-Project/README.md

 ## Overview

-This repository encompasses the code and process for creating a dataset from the raw diabetes data stored in "diabetes_data_raw.csv."
-The primary objective is to categorize three variables of interest into 2 to 4 groups for more in-depth analysis.
-The entire data transformation process is detailed in the "Dataset Creation.R" script, resulting in the creation of the finalized dataset named "diabetes_data.csv."
+This repository covers the process of creating a dataset from "diabetes_data_raw.csv" with the goal of categorizing five variables for further analysis.
+The transformation is detailed in "Dataset Creation.R," resulting in the production of "diabetes_data.csv."

-Additionally, the "Exploratory Data Analysis.Rmd" file extends our analysis by processing our cleaned dataset, ensuring appropriate categorization of variables.
-It includes the generation of Table 1, which groups covariates by age, presenting the percentage distribution of each level among different age groups.
-The file also features stacked and percentage bar plots illustrating the association between the outcome variable (diabetes) and covariates, grouped by age.
-Some of these visualizations are incorporated into our final report.
+The subsequent "Exploratory Data Analysis.Rmd" file explores and verifies variable categorization, presenting Table 1 for covariate distribution by age and visualizations showing the diabetes-covariate association.

+In "Model Building.Rmd," two models are fitted and compared through an LRT test, followed by multiple diagnostics, including VIF, goodness of fit tests, and various residual analyses to ensure model accuracy.

 ## File Structure

-- **`Dataset Creation.R`**: R script for transforming raw diabetes data into the final dataset.
+- **`Dataset Creation.R`**: R script for transforming raw diabetes data into the final dataset, "diabetes_data.csv."
 - **`diabetes_data_raw.csv`**: Original raw data.
-- **`diabetes_data.csv`**: Resulting dataset with categorized variables.
-- **`Exploratory Data Analysis.Rmd`**: Explores cleaned data, verifies variable categorization, and generates Table 1 for covariate distribution by age.
-Features visualizations of diabetes-covariate association, informing the final report.
+- **`Exploratory Data Analysis.Rmd`**: Explores and verifies variable categorization, generates Table 1, and features visualizations.
+- **`Model Building.Rmd`**: Builds and compares models, performs diagnostics, and evaluates model fitness.

 ## Resources
 CDC 2015 Data Codebook: https://www.cdc.gov/brfss/annual_data/2015/pdf/codebook15_llcp.pdf